 How to Open a Traditional or Rollover IRA Account

-Opening a traditional IRA and a rollover IRA are identical processes—the only difference is the funding.
+Opening a traditional IRA and a rollover IRA are identical processes — the only difference is the funding.
 Open a traditional or rollover IRA by doing the following:

 • Decide where to open your IRA.
-For instance, you can choose an online brokerage firm where you can choose your own investments, or you can select a robo-advisor that will offer automated recommendations based on your answers to a few basic investing questions.
+For instance, you can choose an online brokerage firm where you can choose your own investments, or you can select a robo-advisor that will offer automated suggestions based on your answers to a few basic investing questions.
 (There’s a small fee associated with most robo-advisors.)

 • Open an account.
-From the provider’s website, select the type of IRA you’d like to open—traditional or rollover, in this case—and provide a few pieces of personal information.
+From the provider’s website, select the type of IRA you’d like to open — traditional or rollover, in this case — and provide a few pieces of personal information.
 You’ll likely need to supply your date of birth, Social Security number, and contact and employment information.

 • Fund the account.
 You can fund the account with a direct contribution via check or a transfer from your bank account, transferring money from another IRA, or rolling over the money from an employer-sponsored retirement plan.
 Contact your company plan administrator for information on how to do the latter.